 - 21.2.2.1 Date Issued 16 June 2021. - 21.2.2.2 An HSE investigation was carried out following the reporting under RIDDOR of two separate patient incidents of falls leading to harm.
 The investigation identified failings in the completion of the falls assessments for both patients with no clear explanation of risk control measures to be followed or actions taken.
-A task and finish group was established to work through each element of the Improvement Notice and a response was submitted to the HSE. - 21.2.2.3 Initial compliance date 16 September 2021 - 21.2.2.4 However, during the planned inspection -18th November 2021, the HSE identified the risk assessments were still not being completed correctly and a further Material Breach was issued.
+A task and finish group was established to work through each element of the Improvement Notice and a response was submitted to the HSE. - 21.2.2.3 Initial compliance date 16 September 2021

+21.2.2.4 However, during the planned inspection -18th November 2021, the HSE identified the risk assessments were still not being completed correctly and a further Material Breach was issued.
+The HSE arranged a site visit to establish if safe systems of work are in place is being undertaken, and a notification of contravention was received regarding a Thorough Examination of Local Exhaust Ventilation (LEV) Systems.